 Tigers need forest cover, and may be found in tropical evergreen forests, deciduous forests, mangrove swamps and thorn forests.
 Tiger distribution and density in these habitats vary with prey availability, terrain and forest cover.
 They are also negatively impacted by human pressure: undisturbed habitat, effective protection from poaching and security of their prey base are paramount to their survival.

-Over their evolutionary history, tigers (Panthera tigris) split into eight subspecies, all of which persisted until 1940.
+Over their evolutionary history, tigers (Panthera tigris) split into nine subspecies, all of which persisted until 1940.
 During the following four decades, however, three became extinct:

 - Bali tiger – P.t.balica – extinct since 1940’s